-Hello there!
-My name is Kristina and I am currently a senior majoring in Anthropology as well as the Vice President of Lambda Alpha at the University of Montana.
-I am pursuing my B.A. in Anthropology with an option in Archaeology as well as Cultural Heritage, while also working on a minor in Native American Studies.
-I will be graduating in the spring of 2015, and heading off to graduate school soon after.
-I recently have had the amazing opportunity of working with John Douglas, Linda Brown, and Jaime Awe in Belize excavating at Cahal Pech.
-This has really peeked my interest in Mayan Archaeology which I plan to pursue and possibly form my graduate thesis research around.
-I am what you may consider a non-traditional student, I took a few years off of school to raise my two beautiful children and I like to think that I am setting an excellent example, showing that you can have a family and still go back to college and rock it!
+My name is Kristina and I was born and raised in beautiful Missoula, MT.
+I just began my first semester at the University of Montana as a Graduate Student, working towards my Masters in Anthropology.
+I graduated from the University of Montana in May 2015, earning my Bachelor's degree in Anthropology with a focus in Archaeology as well as Cultural and Ethnic Diversities, a certificate in Forensic Studies, and a Minor in Native American Studies.
+In 2014 I had the amazing opportunity of working with John Douglas, Linda Brown, and Jaime Awe in Belize excavating at Cahal Pech.
+While this has really peeked my interest in Mayan Archaeology, I will keep it close to home for my graduate research, focusing on Montana Archaeology.
+I am what you may consider a non-traditional student, I took a few years off of school to raise my two beautiful children and I like to think that I am setting an excellent example, showing that you can have a family and still pursue your education and fulfill your dreams.

 Liz Lynch-Vice President